DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 }
 ```

-If we comment out the `Quotes` component pieces of `containers/App.js` and remove the `api` middleware call in our `index.js` file, we should be able to login.
-There is a default user with on the server with **gonto** as the uername and password.
+If we comment out the `Quotes` component pieces of `containers/App.js` and remove the `api` middleware call in our `index.js` file, we should be able to log in.
+There is a default user on the server with **gonto** as the username and password.
 With a successful login, we get the token saved in local storage.

 ![react redux authentication](https://cdn.auth0.com/blog/redux-auth/redux-auth-2.png)